-We have the power to prevent ourselves from being an obstacle in our way.
+You have the power to prevent yourself from being an obstacle in your own way when you want to change your life.
 If we focus on the positive, we avoid negative thoughts from impacting the outcome.

 Did you know you have more than 50,000 thoughts per day, and there's a special connection between what you think and feel, both physically and emotionally?

 Regret, guilt, worry, anxiety.
 Do any of these emotions play a role in your thoughts?
 If so, those thoughts are negatively affecting you.
 They are thoughts and feelings that are obstacles disrupting and preventing you from moving forward.

 Until you deal with them, you won't change your life...at least not the way you want to.